Reset, reboot, and initialisation#

 $ sphinx-cli param fwman initial_pose "5 0 0.2 0 0 0"

-To do that, just set the
+a world reset).
+To do that, set the

-scene_altitude parameter of the
+elevation parameters of the

-fwman component to
+spherical_coordinates component to the

-This won’t change the position value of the drone, but components like the gps
+This won’t change the position value of the drone, but components like the GPS

 and some world and physics parameters will be influenced by this change.